Start My Answer

 Respond to a Speedy Cash lawsuit

 When you get sued by Speedy Cash, there are several routes you can take depending on the status of the case.
-If you’ve received a Summons and Complaint in the mail, you should respond immediately with a written Answer so you don’t miss your state’s deadline.
+If you’ve received a Summons and Complaint in the mail, you should respond immediately with a written Answer so you don’t miss the court's response deadline.

-You may be a victim of identity theft, and if so, you’ll have a strong case against Speedy Cash.
-If you can prove that you never authorized the loan agreement, you will most likely win your case.
+You may be a victim of identity theft, and if so, you’ll have a viable case against Speedy Cash.
+If you can prove that you never authorized the loan agreement, you afford yourself the opportunity to potentially prevail in the case

 Let’s consider an example.